 - co-writing “It’s 4:20 Somewhere,” a song recognized by the Rock ‘n’ Roll Hall of Fame for 2.4 million downloads, and co-writing “Fifteen Cadillacs,” used during the pre-game show for the 2012 Super Bowl

-- most importantly, all the free concerts and benefits, some with Moonalice Poster Art Trees (Union Square, Delancey Street, NCEFT, the 4:20 shows, and many, many more)
+- most importantly, all the free concerts and benefits, often with Moonalice Poster Art Trees displaying the over-1,000 commissioned posters of artists from around the country (Union Square, Delancey Street, NCEFT, the 4:20 shows, and many, many more)

-- co-writing music and lyrics with Roger Love on two musicals, LOVE BYTES (book by Carl Ritchie, with Elise Dewsberry as dramaturge), and THE LAER PROJECT (with co-creators Hunter Bell and Gabriel Barre)
+- co-writing music and lyrics with Roger Love on the musical, LOVE BYTES (book by Carl Ritchie, with Elise Dewsberry as dramaturge), and co-creating OTHER WORLD with Hunter Bell, Roger Love, and Gabriel Barre